harrysyz99/4501-project/README.md

 ## ﻿Project Group 8
-# each of us are equally contributed
+# each of us are equally contributed, and the addition and deletion is also equally weighted.

 ## UNIs: [tl3259, sz3209]
 Author : Shiyang Zhang, Tian Lan